THE VOICES OF THE WELLS

 The central tenet of this course, as in the rest of my work, is that we can only feel a true sense of belonging to this earth, and can only become its guardians and protectors, by developing a deep, embodied, grounded relationship with the land.
 The creative imagination – and above all, the mythic imagination – is also critical to our work.
 The intertwining of the two is what I call ‘enchantment’.
 The content of the course will be derived from my academic/professional qualifications, and by my practice, as a psychologist and mythologist.
 The orientation will be deeply ecological.

 (Please note: if you have already completed any of my online self-study courses, you’ll find that there’s some inevitable overlap in the issues discussed.
 However, both the approach to the issues, and the nature of the experience, are quite new.)

-The course will be divided into eight main sections, anchored to the old Celtic seasons of the year: Spring Equinox, Bealtaine, Summer Solstice, Lughnasa, Autumn Equinox, Samhain, Winter Solstice, and Imbolc.¹ At these times, you’ll receive materials to download and work with, and there will either be a webinar (we’ll ‘meet’ together virtually four times during the year, in groups which are sized to allow everyone to participate), or you’ll have the opportunity to call in and listen to a discussion with a guest contributor.
+The course will be divided into eight main sections, anchored to the old Celtic seasons of the year: Spring Equinox, Bealtaine, Summer Solstice, Lughnasa, Autumn Equinox, Samhain, Winter Solstice, and Imbolc.¹ At these times, you’ll receive materials to download and work with, and there will either be a webinar (we’ll ‘meet’ together virtually four times during the year, in groups of no more than fifteen), or you’ll have the opportunity to call in and listen to a discussion with a guest contributor.
 In between times, you’ll receive weekly emails with reflections, practices and issues for you to consider, and which can be discussed in the online group.

 ¹ Please note that, although the course will be structured around these seasonal dates, the material isn’t specifically seasonal in content.
 And so if you’re in the southern hemisphere rather than the northern, you won’t be at any disadvantage.